Contact granuloma: Screening

 Screening tools for contact granulomas are not currently available.
 Diagnosis of contact granulomas require visualization using laryngoscopy, and may require further biopsy for differential diagnosis.
 A combination of symptoms and lifestyle factors may be linked with the development of a contact granuloma, however symptoms vary greatly by individual.
 Some lifestyle factors that have been linked with elevated risk of development of contact granulomas include frequent use of the voice, especially when in loud environments, and concurrent use of the voice with alcohol consumption (increasing risk of gastroesophageal reflux symptoms).
 Contact granuloma may also arise after intubation, and so following intubation, patients should be monitored if voice symptoms arise.
 Symptoms may or may not include hoarse voice, described as "huskiness" by some patients, "aching" in the throat related to increased effort to produce voice, and the feeling of having a lump in one's throat when swallowing.
 It is also possible to have no such symptoms, especially if the granuloma is small.
-A patient presenting with such symptoms or risk factors should therefore be referred for further visualization.
-It is therefore recommended to obtain a diagnosis from a doctor.